Isaac Newton S/O Philipose: Reception

-A critic from Sify rated the film three out of five stars and wrote, "Isaac Newton s/o Philipose is loud and absurd even for those who are looking for brainless entertainers.
+A critic from Sify gave the film three out of five stars and wrote, "Isaac Newton s/o Philipose is loud and absurd even for those who are looking for brainless entertainers.
 Go for a walk or sleep for a while, which could be a more sensible option than this ridiculous misadventure."
 A critic from The Times of India gave the film two out of five stars and wrote, "The film is spoilt by a narrative that lacks freshness.
 Commendable portrayals from the lead actors fail to salvage a film already marred by a stale story."